 - Agriculture: The 1st District is in many respects rural, with many natural resources, dotted by farms and other potential agriculture lands.
 These natural resources represent monetary investments, jobs, and independence for many Tennesseans.
 As a nation, we need to promote agriculture and rural stability and prosperity by ensuring our nation has a safe, renewable and affordable food, fiber, and forestry supply system.
 This is vital to our nation’s national security in a world with a population on the rise which brings to bear more competition for scarcer resources.
 It’s in our vital national interest to protect and promote agriculture and protect the land and those who farm it.

-Moving forward we should responsibly exploit our districts agriculture potential, we can further prosperity, by eliminating ridiculous regulatory burdens that encumber agricultural production, harm rural communities, constrain economic growth, hamper job creation, which increases the cost of food for Americans.
+Moving forward we should responsibly exploit our district's agriculture potential and further prosperity, by eliminating ridiculous regulatory burdens that encumber agricultural production, harm rural communities, constrain economic growth, hamper job creation, which increases the cost of food for Americans.
 I propose we identify bad legislation, regulations, and policies and eliminate them once and for all and put in safeguards to prevent the negative effects of future bad choices made in Washington.

 As the Trump Administration suggests we need to “identify legislative, regulatory, and policy changes to promote in rural America agriculture, economic development, job growth, infrastructure improvements, technological innovation, energy security, and quality of life.”

 - Border Security: Like many Tennesseans, I support President Trump’s efforts to “build the wall,” and “it will be a beautiful wall” but we must also stand and support the men and women who defend our battered borders with the best training and the best resources to do their job.
 Because a nation that fails to protect its borders is one that is failing to protect its people.
 The bottom line is we must protect our borders to protect our citizens.